maximeschoeni/sublanguage/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add languages through the `Languages` menu in WordPress
 1. In `Dashboard -> Updates` click `Update Translations` to automatically download language packages.
 Or manually install language packages.